bobdavies2000/OpenCVB/README.md

+**January 10, 2025 – Play/Pause, Oak Support, Test All, Exceptions.**

+-   Over 1500 algorithms are included, averaging 36 lines of code per algorithm.
+    -   Over 300 additional obsolete algorithms compiled for reference use.
+-   The play/pause button has been removed – it was not used or needed.
+-   Code Review: cursor.ai inspected the code and made recommendations.
+-   Switching between cameras had some inconsistencies, now removed.
+-   The Oak3-D Pro support now installs examples to allow comparisons.
+    -   The Oak3 left image is now the RGB image (grayscale only.)
+    -   The Oak3 point cloud is computed in OpenCVB.
+    -   Advantage: the depth is aligned to the left image automatically.
+-   The Oak4-D Pro support is stalled awaiting a signed USB driver for installation.
+-   The “Test All” overnight testing has been improved.
+-   Error handling in the camera callback provides 2 ways to handle exceptions:
+    -   Default: use Try/Catch to log the error and keep running.
+    -   Turn on VS Menu “Debug-\>Windows-\>Exception Settings” to stop run.
+-   For “Test All” runs using the Try/Catch Default above may be preferred.
+    -   For debugging a new algorithm, the VS Menu solution is preferred.
+-   SharpGL algorithms now remember their size and location.

 **January 5, 2025 – Oak-D Pro, More Install Fixes.**

 -   NOTE: OpenCVB requires VS 2026 and will install OpenCV 4.14.